Print this role profile

 Programming/ software development

-Designs, codes, tests, corrects and documents complex programs and scripts from agreed specifications, and subsequent iterations, using agreed standards and tools, to achieve a well-engineered result.
-Takes part in reviews of own work and leads reviews of colleagues' work.
+Designs, codes, verifies, tests, documents, amends and refactors complex programs/scripts and integration software services.
+Contributes to selection of the software development approach for projects, selecting appropriately from predictive (plan-driven) approaches or adaptive (iterative/agile) approaches.
+Applies agreed standards and tools, to achieve well-engineered outcomes.
+Participates in reviews of own work and leads reviews of colleagues' work.

 A degree level qualification in information technology is very highly regarded.
 Skills in programming and highly developed communication skills are essential in this role.

 A diploma level qualification can helpful in gaining entry to a degree level course if the applicant does not have the required year 12 passes.